course-details-portlet

 • Design of research question in collaboration with host institution, collection and analysis of data as well as report writing and oral presentation.

 Workplace: The internship can be conducted in different sectors, companies or organizations if the business is related to the overall learning objectives of the study.
 Students' individual studies must also be relevant to the student's study programme.
-The stay can be carried out in Norway or abroad.
+The stay can be in Norway or abroad.

 Guidance and follow-up: Application for internships is handled and approved by the Department of Geography.
 Students can consult with the course responsible during their stay, and also in relation to writing the report.